Set-valued Star-Shaped Risk Measures

 \section{Representations of set-valued risk measures and star-shaped normalized risk measures}

-In the scalar-valued case, Jia, Xia and Zhao (\citeyear{2020monetary}) showed that a scalar-valued monetary risk measure is the lower envelope of a family of convex risk measures.
-Castagnoli et al. (\citeyear{2021starshaped}) provided that a scalar-valued star-shaped normalized risk measures is the minimum of the collection of all convex risk measures that dominate it.
+In the scalar-valued case, \cite{2020monetary} showed that a scalar-valued monetary risk measure is the lower envelope of a family of convex risk measures. \cite{2021starshaped} provided that a scalar-valued star-shaped normalized risk measures is the minimum of the collection of all convex risk measures that dominate it.

 Motivated by the results of scalar-valued case, this section provides the representation theorems for set-valued situations.
 Specifically, in the field of set-valued risk measures, these risk measures can still be represented in terms of a family of set-valued convex risk measures, but no longer by their lower envelope or minimum, but by their union.